annkissam/akd/docs/BuildTimeVsRunTimeEnv.md

 we run the `Distillery` release task and copy the built release to a final destination on which the app is started.

-There are several pain-points which we have recognized which deploying elixir applications as releases.
-In this post, we will talk about one of those pain-points and how `Akd` provides a solution for it.
+There are several pain-points which we have recognized when deploying Elixir applications as releases.
+In this post, we will talk about one of those pain-points and how `akd` provides a solution for it.

 ## Build-time vs Run-time Environment variables

-There isn't much difference between the run-time and build-time environment when running a Mix project in dev environment.
-However, while using releases, they are often one of the biggest hurdles we have to face.
+There aren't many differneces between the run-time and build-time environment when running a Mix project in dev environment.
+However, while using releases, they are often the biggest hurdles that we encounter.

 While building releases, we have access to the `Mix.Config` of the project.
 This allows us to access the environment variables during compile (build) time using `System.get_env/1`.
 However, once built the value of `System.get_env` cannot be changed in the configuration.
 There are several ways of overcoming this.
-`Distillery` provides `REPLACE_OS_VARS` config which loads from environments from the destination server, `load_from_system_env` approach in `Phoenix` loads environments lazily at runtime or a tool like [`conform`](https://github.com/bitwalker/conform).  `Akd` provides it's own simplified solution to this problem which works for most of our applications.
+`distillery` provides `REPLACE_OS_VARS` config which loads from environments from the destination server, `load_from_system_env` approach in `phoenix` loads environments lazily at run-time, or a tool like [`conform`](https://github.com/bitwalker/conform) that allows for an app to adapt to its environment. `Akd` provides it's own simple solution to this problem, which works for most of our applications.

-### Providing environments before builds
+### Providing Environments Before Builds

 `Akd` allows us to specify environment variables to `Hook` calls.
-At Annkissam, we use this feature to provide `build` time environment variables which can be used to build a release.
+At Annkissam, we use this feature to provide build-time environment variables which can be used to build a release.

 Once, you have generated an `akd` task, we can configure it to add environment